menu icon

 Helpful tips

-• Control the sauce thickness – Reduce the broth by ¼–½ cup for a thicker sauce, or add more for a soupier tteokbokki.
+• Thickness of broth - Adjust it to your personal preference.
+Reduce broth by ¼-½ cup for a thicker sauce or add more for a soupier tteokbokki.

-• Serve immediately – Rice cakes firm up as they cool and are best served hot.
-However, you can reheat them in the microwave to soften them again.
+• Serve immediately - Rice cakes will firm up and turn stale as they cool.
+If it happens, reheat in the microwave or on the stove until chewy again.

 Save this recipe!